mapaiva/matheuspaiva.com/content/posts/2021-08-21-how-algorithms-helped-me-rebuilt-my-keyboard-faster.md

 Man it was magical!
 I just grouped the keycaps into simple categories and I finished the whole job within a couple of minutes.
 I could've done it faster, but I accidentally misplaced the `R` key and had to pop out half of the keyboard row.

-Dude, it was awesome to realize how common software engineering solutions are really impactful in the way we organize and search information.
+It was awesome to realize how common software engineering solutions are really impactful in the way we organize and search information.
 I'm really glad that women and men before me put in the hard work to create these great ideas so I don't need to cave them from scratch while putting 105 keycaps back on my keyboard!

 ---